Transamerica (film): Plot

-After their car and money are stolen by a young hitchhiking hippie who calls himself a "peyote shaman", Toby makes some money by prostituting himself to a truck driver.
-To Bree he pretends that he got the money from selling some drugs he had taken along for his own use.
-They get a ride with a kindly rancher, Calvin Many Goats to Bree's parents' house in Phoenix, Arizona.
-Calvin and Bree hit it off and flirt a little, which disturbs Toby.
-Here they find her pampered and self-centred mother Elizabeth, her Jewish father Murray who seems to be dominated by Elizabeth, and her rebellious and sarcastic sister Sydney.
-Elizabeth disapproves of Bree's transition (it is mentioned that she has been estranged for some time), but is astonished to find out she has a grandson.
+After their car and money are stolen by a young hitchhiking hippie who calls himself a "peyote shaman", Toby makes some money by prostituting himself to a truck driver, pretending to Bree he got the money from selling drugs.
+A kindly rancher, Calvin Many Goats, drives Toby and Bree to Bree's parents' house in Phoenix, Arizona.
+During the drive, Calvin and Bree begin flirting, which disturbs Toby.
+At Bree's parents' house, Toby and Bree encounter Bree's self-centered mother, Elizabeth; Bree's Jewish father, Murray (who seems to be dominated by Elizabeth); and Bree's rebellious and sarcastic sister, Sydney.
+Elizabeth disapproves of Bree's transgender identity (it is mentioned that Bree has been estranged from her family for some time), but is astonished to find out she has a grandson.
 She is kind to Toby and invites him to stay and live with them.
-Toby enjoys the luxury and kindness, but hesitates because he does not like how disrespectful they are to Bree.
-Misunderstanding his feelings for Bree, he tries to seduce her, saying that he will marry her if she wants.
-Bree realizes she must tell Toby the truth immediately, saying that she was his real father.
+Toby enjoys luxury and kindness but hesitates because he does not like his grandparents' disrespectful attitude towards Bree.

+Misunderstanding his feelings for Bree, Toby tries to seduce her, saying that he will marry her if she wants.
+Bree realizes she must tell Toby the truth immediately and reveals she is his biological father.
 Toby is appalled and infuriated that Bree had not disclosed this earlier.
-Overnight he steals money and valuable antiques from the house and disappears.
+Later that night, Toby steals money and valuable antiques from the house and disappears.
 Heartbroken, Bree returns to Los Angeles via a plane ticket bought by her parents.
-Her family finally accepts her calling herself Bree and she has a successful surgery, but is unhappy because she feels she will never again see or hear from Toby.
-The therapist visits Bree in recovery.
-After she confesses she made a mistake, Bree sobs on her shoulder.
+Her family finally accepts her calling herself Bree and she has a successful surgery but is unhappy because she feels she will never again see or hear from Toby.
+While Bree is recovering from surgery, her therapist visits her; after she confesses she made a mistake, Bree sobs on her shoulder.

-Some months later, Bree is surprised to see Toby at her front door.
-Bree invites him inside and he tells her that in the meantime he has turned 18; he has bleached his hair blonde, and has become an adult actor in gay pornographic films in Los Angeles.
-Bree is also vibrant, happy, and enjoying her job as a waitress at the restaurant where she was formerly a busser; She has also dyed her hair blonde and now wears more colorful clothes.
-Bree and Toby reconcile, seemingly happy to have each other.
+Months later, Bree is surprised to see Toby at her front door.
+Bree invites him inside and he tells her that in the meantime he has turned 18, he has bleached his hair blonde, and he has become an adult actor in gay pornographic films in Los Angeles.
+Bree is also vibrant, happy, and enjoying her job as a waitress at the restaurant where she was formerly a busser.
+They reconcile, seemingly happy to have each other.